luc-polo/luc-polo/README.md

 I am a French engineering student specializing in data science and its mathematical foundations.
 I am interested in all aspects in data science, particularly probability predicitons!
-- 🔭 I’m currently working on football probability predictions.
+- 🔭 I’m currently working on Financial Time Series Signatures.
 - 🌱 I’m currently learning advanced linear regression

 <!--